 Research shows that upper respiratory infections including otitis media may be caused by improper drainage of the deep neck lymphatic along with improper nerve supply.
 In these cases, a doctor looking in your child’s ear will see a buildup of fluid behind the tympanic membrane (ear drum), with the inside of the ear appearing inflamed and the ear drum bulging.

 A popular medical method of medical treatment of otitis media is prescription of oral antibiotics, usually amoxicillin.
 According to the Journal of the American Medical Association amoxicillin is not effective.
-A second study reveled that the use of antibiotics in the prevention or recurrent acute otitis media (AOM) and in the treatment of otitis media with effusion or fluid (OME) was limited, however, requiring the treatment of nine children to show an improved outcome in one.
+A second study revealed that the use of antibiotics in the prevention or recurrent acute otitis media (AOM) and in the treatment of otitis media with effusion or fluid (OME) was limited, however, requiring the treatment of nine children to show an improved outcome in one.
 In 1977 the British Medical Journal reviewed the use of antimicrobials for AOM and published, “We conclude that existing research offers no compelling evidence that children with AOM routinely given antimicrobials have a shorter duration of symptoms, fewer recurrences, or better long term outcome than those who do not receive them.
-“The authors went on to warn that, Antimicrobial use in children and in the community.
-Development and spread of multiple resistant pneumococci after treatment for otitis media have been documented in day care centers and surrounding communities, including instances that have led to deaths from meningitis in children treated previously for uncomplicated AOM,”
+“The authors went on to warn that, Antimicrobial use in children and in the Community development and spread of multiple resistant pneumococci after treatment for otitis media, have been documented in day care centers and surrounding communities, including instances that have led to deaths from meningitis in children treated previously for uncomplicated AOM.”

 A different approach to childhood ear infections.

-Instead of treatment that tries to kill the bacteria or virus, a more natural approach would be to restore normal drainage of the ears and neck lymphatic’s by storing homeostasis.
+Instead of treatment that tries to kill the bacteria or virus, a more natural approach would be to restore normal drainage of the ears and neck lymphatic’s by restoring homeostasis.
 This is the chiropractic approach.

 The Chiropractic approach.

 This neurological disturbance is called a subluxation.
 The Doctor of Chiropractic specializes in the detection and correction of subluxations.
 This is done by laying hands on your back and gently lining up the vertebrae in their natural position.
 This process may take weeks or months, depending on the amount of misalignment.
 Communication from the brain may then be restored throughout the body, and healing can take place.
 As your body heals, the symptoms begin to diminish.
-Chiropractic spinal adjustments , which returns the body to more normal homeostasis.
+Chiropractic spinal adjustments, returns the body to more normal homeostasis.
 This procedure reduces or eliminates the tense neck musculature responsible for blocking the normal drainage of the fluid.
-As the blockage to the lymphatic system is removed, the excess fluid in the ears drains.
+As the blockage to the lymphatic system is removed, the excess fluid in the ears drain.
 The inviting environment for bacteria and viruses to grow in is removed, and the infection can heal.
 Once normal drainage is restored, the recurrence of ear infection is diminished or nonexistent.

 When should your child be checked for subluxations.